Betty Ray McCain: Early life and family

 McCain was born Betty Landon Ray on February 23, 1931 in Faison, North Carolina, to Horace Ray, an attorney and former school principal from Yancey County, and Mary Perrett Ray, a school teacher from Faison.
 Her maternal grandfather, Sergeant Thomas Perrett, served in the 26th North Carolina Infantry Regiment of the Confederate States Army during the American Civil War and was shot three times during the Battle of Gettysburg.
+He later served as a Democratic state senator.
 Her maternal grandmother, Eloise Faison Perrett, was a member of the Faison family, for whom the town was named, and grew up on the 3,500-acre Friendship Plantation.
 Through her mother, McCain is related to U.S. Congressman John M. Faison.
-Her mother's family owned over one hundred slaves.
+Her mother's family enslaved over one hundred people.
 During the war, the family's plantation was used as a base for the Union Army's cavalry.
 Union soldiers set fire to the house three times, but the house was not destroyed.
 In her childhood, McCain was close to a formerly enslaved man, called "Uncle Robert", who continued to work for her family after emancipation.

 McCain grew up in the home of her maternal grandparents, an antebellum mansion built in the 1870s.
 She was raised in a politically active and liberal household, as her parents were staunch Democrats.
 Growing up during the Great Depression and World War II, McCain helped her mother serve food and provide necessities to struggling families in their community.
 She was active in the Girl Scouts of the USA during her youth.